Logarithmic Differentiation

 Step 1: Observe that \(f(x)\) involves products, quotients, and powers.

-While \(f'(x)\) could be computed using the product, quotient, and general power rules of differentiation, it is a good candidate for logarithmic differentiation.
+While \(f'(x)\) could be computed using the product, quotient, and general power rules of differentiation, since there are more than two factors, each with an exponent, it is a good candidate for logarithmic differentiation.

 Step 2: Take the natural logarithm and expand.